niik/RxSpy/Readme.md

    - The timestamp of when the signal was produced
    - A string representation of the value itself (using ```DebuggerDisplay``` if available, falls back to ```.ToString()```)
    - What thread the value was produced on (helpful for debugging UI thread issues)
- - If the observable completed in error and (soon) the full details of that error
+ - If the observable completed in error and the full details of that error
  - Total number of observables observed (no pun intended)
  - Total number of signals so far in the app
  - Signals per second currently